Tom Johnson (ice hockey): Coaching/later career

 After retirement he stayed a member of the Bruins organization winning his 7th Stanley Cup as an assistant general manager in 1970.
 The following year after former Bruins coach Harry Sinden stepped down, Johnson was named as his replacement during his first year as coach in 1971 he led the team to a first place finish with 121 points.
 However they were upset in the first round of the playoffs.
-The next season he led the Bruins to a 54–13-11 record, winning his eighth Stanley cup in 1972 defeating the Rangers 4 games to 2 Johnson was then promoted back to assistant general manager in the middle of the 1973 season.
+The next season he led the Bruins to a 54–13-11 record, winning the Stanley Cup for an eighth time in 1972 defeating the Rangers four games to two.
+Johnson was then promoted back to assistant general manager in the middle of the 1973 season.
 He remained a member of the Bruins organization for more than 30 years serving a variety of different jobs until retiring for good in 1998.

 He sits as the Bruins all time regular season coaching wins percentage leader (0.738, minimum 100 games coached).